 How does it work?
 The Kayak Roof Roller has a durable frame and two heavy-duty lever-controlled suction cups that allow you to securely fasten it to a window, hatchback, or trunk.
 Its closed-cell foam padding gentle cradles your boat during loading.
 The load assist can be adjusted to one of 2 mounting angles to make loading easier depending on your vehicle.
 The entire Kayak Roof Roller (one frame and two suction cups) is small enough to keep stored in a trunk or rear compartment when not in use!

 Will it work on my vehicle?
 Because the Kayak Roof Assist can be set at one of 2 mounting angles it's compatible with almost any vehicle!
-For hatchbacks, SUVs & vans, one Kayak Roof Roller load assist frame should work just fine for loading your kayak.
+For cars, hatchbacks, SUVs, and vans; one Kayak Roof Roller load assist frame should work just fine for loading your kayak.
+For hatchbacks and SUVs with large rear window spoilers, be sure to measure in advance to ensure the 6.5" height will provide enough of an angle to clear the spoiler.

 the product does what is supposed to do.
 It is easy to get the kayak into my car roof.